SpaceHey: Features

 Unlike Myspace, Spacehey allows the user to share posts on other social media platforms.
 It is also possible to embed content from YouTube, Spotify, SoundCloud, Bandcamp, and Mixcloud.

 Röhm has called Spacehey "privacy-friendly", unlike most other social media platforms.
 Posts on the user's feed are displayed chronologically.

 Spacehey also has verified users on the platform.
 Verified users are identified by a verification check icon by their names on their accounts.
 Unlike other social media platforms, clicking the verified icon identifies the reason the user is verified.
 For example, user Marie Rousseau's reason for being verified is "Writer/Motivational Speaker" and user Ramaj Eroc's reason is "Official Artist Account".

 Similar to MySpace at its peak, SpaceHey aims to launch a music aspect of the website, where independent Artists/Bands can create their own page to share previews of music and interact with fans.
 This feature is currently in beta.

 Financing

 Spacehey is free to use.
 The platform lacked advertising as of April 2022.
 In a blog-post from December 2020, Röhm called for ideas for funding to be sent to him.
 Later that month, it was made possible to support the site by purchasing stickers; after purchase, a "supporter badge" will appear on the website next to the buyer's name.
+As of November 2023, Christmas sweaters are able to be purchased as well.